Fast, flexible, and accurate evaluation of gravitational-wave Malmquist bias with machine learning: Sensitivity estimation

 We emphasize that all population analyses which apply a threshold necessarily have a corresponding selection bias that must be accounted for, including analyses that explicitly model contamination of the sample from terrestrial sources~\citep{Gaebel2019, Galaudage2020, Roulet2020}.
 However, see~\cite{TBS-PE} for a method that avoids thresholds entirely.

 The integral over ${\bf d}$ in Eq.~\ref{eq:pdet} requires that we understand the sensitivity of gravitational-wave searches throughout the observing history.
-In practice, there are currently two widely used methods to compute this integral: inject simulated signals into the data and see how many of them are recovered by the search pipelines; or use a semi-analytic approximation based on the power spectral density of the interferometers, e.g.,~\citep{Finn1993}.
-However, there have been several recent methods to leverage machine learning methods to estimate $p_\text{det}$~\citep{Gerosa2020, Wong2020b}.
+In practice, there are currently two widely used methods to compute this integral: inject simulated signals into the data and see how many of them are recovered by the search pipelines; or use a semi-analytic approximation based on the power spectral density of the interferometers, e.g.,~\cite{Finn1993}.

 The former method gives the most faithful representation of the search sensitivity.
 However, the latter has several computational advantages.
-Because of the large parameter space which must be covered, the injection and recovery procedure gives us only the parameter values of the found/missed signals, whereas the semi-analytic approach can efficiently generate a numerical value for $p_{\det}$ marginalized over specific nuisance parameters.
+Because of the large parameter space that must be covered, the injection and recovery procedure gives us only the parameter values of the found/missed signals, whereas the semi-analytic approach can efficiently generate a numerical value for $p_{\det}$ marginalized over specific nuisance parameters.
 Thus, the semi-analytic approach can also be performed much more computationally cheaply due to the cost of performing and recovering injections.
+Previous methods to improve the reliability of semi-analytic estimates include calibration of semi-analytic estimates with the output of injection campaigns~\citep{WysockiVT} and phenomenological fits, e.g.,~\cite{Fishbach2018, Veske2021}.

+There have been several recent methods to leverage supervised machine learning methods to estimate $\pdet$~\citep{Gerosa2020, Wong2020b}. \citeauthor{Gerosa2020}~use a neural network classifier to give a binary outcome of detectable or not detectable for a given set of binary parameters; this method requires retraining when the threshold is changed.
+In~\citeauthor{Wong2020b}, the authors train a neural network regressor to estimate the signal-to-noise ratio (a commonly used detection threshold), allowing for the threshold to be changed trivially.
+However, both of these methods require specifying all of the binary parameters in order to evaluate $\pdet$.

-Previous methods to improve the reliability of semi-analytic estimates include calibration of semi-analytic estimates with the output of injection campaigns~\citep{WysockiVT}.
-In this work, we use density estimation on the set of found injections to provide a continuous, generative, model for $p_\text{det}$.
+In this work, we use density estimation on the set of found injections to provide a continuous, generative, model for $\pdet$ in arbitrary subsets of the binary parameters.